VAT Barter Transactions

 • If the exchange involves both goods/services and money, the total taxable value includes both.

-• All values must be stated exclusive of VAT on the tax invoice.
+• You must state all values exclusive of VAT on the tax invoice.

 Example Scenario